nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing all students : `clear`

 Clears all students from Academy Directory.
-Results in an empty academy directory
+This will result in an empty academy directory

 Format: `clear`